exercism/csharp/exercises/concept/log-analysis/.docs/hints.md

 # Hints

+## General

-All extension methods must be marked static
+- All extension methods must be marked `static`.
-All extension methods must mark `this` for the first argument
+- All extension methods must add `this` before the first argument